We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - sulfur dioxide

-Short-term exposure to air pollution, such as ground-level ozone, can affect the respiratory system because the majority of the pollutants enter the body through a person’s airways.
+Short-term exposure to air pollution, such as ground-level ozone, can affect the respiratory system because the

 Short-term exposure to air pollution may lead to respiratory infections and reduced lung function.
 It may also aggravate asthma in people with this condition.